A survey on knowledge-enhanced multimodal learning: The future of knowledge in VL

 \subsection{Zero-shot learning}

 Previous works regarding zero-shot classification tasks \cite{zsl1, zsl-kg, zsl2, ontozsl} leverage knowledge graphs to fuse feature information from seen to unseen classes.
 Little work has been done so far towards the more complex task of multimodal zero-shot learning with external knowledge \cite{vqa21}, leaving numerous unexplored directions open for future research.
+The effortless zero-shot capabilities that Large Language Models (LLMs) present, make them suitable knowledge source candidates.
+It is expected that more and more knowledge-enhanced works will integrate LLMs within their pipeline, even though this comes at a cost: computational resources and trustworthy generation should be sacrificed in order to harness the rich implicit LLM knowledge, highlighting an inherent trade-off in knowledge source choices.